ethsana/sana-docs/docs/working-with-ant/upgrade.md

 ---
-title: Upgrading Bee
+title: Upgrading Ant
-id: upgrading-bee
+id: upgrading-ant
 ---

 Keep a close eye on the